antoshkaplus/Haskell_Recipes/docs/notes.md

 :m - change current module
 :show paths - from the name
 :t - check declaration type
+:m + Data.List - to reach functions from module,
+    can put multiple modules, don't need if script imports it

 #### Vocabulary
 * homogeneous